Why Do Multilingual Reasoning Gaps Emerge in Reasoning Language Models?¶

 Key Findings¶

-- Understanding failure is the dominant source of multilingual reasoning gaps; this finding holds consistently across model scales (1.7B–14B) and reasoning difficulty levels (Low/Medium/High).
+- Understanding failure is the dominant source of the multilingual reasoning gap.
+This conclusion remains consistent across model scales (1.7B-14B) and reasoning difficulty levels (Low/Medium/High).

-- Supervised methods (Prober, mmBERT) significantly outperform LLM-based and token probability methods on understanding failure detection.
+- Supervised methods (Prober, mmBERT) are significantly superior to LLM-based and token probability methods for understanding failure detection.

 - Detectors generalize robustly to unseen languages (French, Marathi, Wolof).